bookofproofs/bookofproofs.github.io/_sources/history/17th-century/mylon.md

 title: Mylon, Claude
 born: 1618
 died: 1660
-keywords: French, Mathematician, Calculus of Variations, Newton's Method, Elliptic Integrals, Least Squares, Algebraic Functions, Mylon Operators
+keywords: claude mylon,mylon
-description: French mathematician Claude Mylon made groundbreaking contributions to the calculus of variations, Newton's method, elliptic integrals, least squares, algebraic functions, and Mylon operators.
+description: Claude Mylon was a French mathematician important because of his correspondence with the leading mathematicians of the day.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---